phetsims/sun/doc/Checkbox.md

 * **2 - Voicing:**
     * two Voicing Context Responses - preferably identical to the accessible context responses.

-#### The Voicing experience of a checkbox can vary based input method and the selected Sim Voicing Options;
+#### The Voicing experience of a checkbox can vary based input method and the Sim Voicing Options that are seletected in Preferences;
-* With keyboard:
+* With keyboard input users:
     * Always hear voicing name response
     * Can hear a voicing help text response
-    * Never hear changed states "checked" or "unchecked"
+    * Never hear changed states, "checked" or "unchecked"
     * Can hear a voicing context response
-* With mouse and touch:
+* With mouse and touch users:
     * Always hear voicing name response
     * Never hear voicing help text response
-    * Never hear changed states "checked" or "unchecked"
+    * Never hear changed states, "checked" or "unchecked"
     * Can hear a voicing context response

 ## Keyboard Support